-Similar to the results in Fig. 3(b), the total number of effective contacts in the single and double contact probing processes also both increase as the communication range r increases.
+Similar to the results in Fig. 3(b), the total number of effective contacts in the single and double contact probing processes also increases as communication range r increases.
 The main reason is that $P{sd}(T)$ and $P{dd}(T)$ increase as r increases, resulting in the increase of the total number of effective contacts.
-It is worth noticing that different from the results in Fig. 3(a), the total number of effective contacts in the single and double contact probing process both increase as the speed V increases.
-The main reason is that although $P{sd}(T)$ and $P{dd}(T)$ decrease as the speed V increases, the contact rate $\lambda$ increases as V increases, and the contact rate $\lambda$ increases more quickly, resulting in the increase of the total number of effective contacts.
+It is worth noticing that different from the results in Fig. 3(a), the total number of effective contacts in the single and double contact probing processes increases as speed V increases.
+The main reason is that although $P{sd}(T)$ and $P{dd}(T)$ decrease as speed V increases, the contact rate $\lambda$ increases as V increases, and the contact rate $\lambda$ increases more quickly, resulting in the increase in the total number of effective contacts.

-To summarize, we have obtained the expressions of the total number of effective contacts in the single and double contact probing processes, respectively, and analyzed the trade-off between energy efficiency and the total number of effective contacts under different scenarios.
-Our results show that the total number of effective contacts in the single and double contact probing processes have a lower-bound and an upperbound, and the good trade-off points are obviously different when the speed of nodes is different.
-Our results also show that the single detecting probability and the double detecting probability increase as the speed of nodes decreases, while the total number of effective contacts in the single and double contact probing process increase as the speed of nodes increases.
-Furthermore, the total number of effective contacts in the double contact probing process reaches the upper-bound much faster than the total number of effective contacts in the single contact probing process, not only when the speed of nodes changes, but also when the communication range changes.
+To summarize, we have obtained the expressions of the total number of effective contacts in the single and double contact probing processes, respectively, and analyzed the tradeoff between energy efficiency and the total number of effective contacts under different scenarios.
+Our results show that the total number of effective contacts in the single and double contact probing processes has a lower bound and an upper bound, and the good tradeoff points are obviously different when the speed of nodes is different.
+Our results also show that the single detecting probability and the double detecting probability increase as the speed of nodes decreases, whereas the total number of effective contacts in the single and double contact probing processes increases as the speed of nodes increases.
+Furthermore, the total number of effective contacts in the double contact probing process reaches the upper bound much faster than the total number of effective contacts in the single contact probing process, not only when the speed of nodes changes but when the communication range changes as well.